MDiv in Christian Ministries – Biblical Interpretation

 Highlights of Our MDiv in Christian Ministry Program – Biblical Interpretation

-- Liberty University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).
+Liberty University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), ensuring you receive a respected education.
+This accreditation reflects Liberty’s commitment to academic excellence and institutional integrity.

-MDiv in Christian Ministries Degree – Biblical Interpretation Information
+What Can You Do with an MDiv in Christian Ministries – Biblical Interpretation?

 - Bible translator